 By Kay Pascale.

 Selling your home is one of the most important life-changing decisions you’ll make.
-It’s both personal and financial, and the stress of the home sale process can leave you open to some critical, and costly, mistakes.
+Moreover, it’s both personal and financial, and the stress of the home sale process can leave you open to some critical, and costly, mistakes.
 Here are a few common mistakes and how to avoid them.

 Choosing the Wrong Real Estate Agents

 The second most ill-advised choice, beyond trying to sell your own house, is the wrong choice of estate agents.
-Properly-vetted estate agents, with proven sales records, can help you with many of the costly legal requirements of property transfer as well as avoiding the myriad of pitfalls of a poorly marketed home.
-Consult several local estate agents and ask each how they would market your home.
+As a result, properly-vetted estate agents, with proven sales records, can help you with many of the costly legal requirements of property transfer as well as avoiding the myriad of pitfalls of a poorly marketed home.
+Therefore, consult several local estate agents and ask each how they would market your home.
 Also, ask for a comparative marketing analysis that would give you the values of homes in your area.

 Part of a successful home sale is the attractive staging of the property.
-Decluttering your home will allow the potential buyer to visualize themselves in the home.
+In addition, decluttering your home will allow the potential buyer to visualize themselves in the home.
 Putting your extra clutter from the garage, attic, and even some of the main rooms of your home in storage will make your home feel more spacious to the buyer.

 Your House Too High

 Pricing your home too high is one of the costliest and time-delaying mistakes.
 Too high a price can turn off buyers and delay the sale of your home.
-Each subsequent lowering of your sale price will put you in a more vulnerable position in negotiating an optimum home sale price.
+As a result, each subsequent lowering of your sale price will put you in a more vulnerable position in negotiating an optimum home sale price.